 Other ways you can stop a bank levy include proving identity theft, declaring bankruptcy, or negotiating a payment plan so that you can have the levy lifted.
 If you have any questions about stopping a levy, it’s a good idea to consult an attorney who specializes in taxes.
 With help from a tax attorney, you will be more successful in ending your bank levy.

 In many cases, it’s possible that a bank account will have more than one owner.
 For example, if you are married, then it’s likely that you and your spouse share a bank account.
 Unfortunately, creditors are able to levy joint accounts, meaning an account owner who isn’t responsible for the debt can be impacted by a bank levy.

 Some states do provide protections for non-debt-holding joint account owners during a bank levy.
 This means that even if the account has been frozen, the other account holder may still have access to their funds.
 You can also protect your spouse by proving that all payments made to the account were provided on your behalf.

 Although there are multiple protections you can take advantage of when your bank account has been levied, these protections do not apply when the levy was requested by a government agency such as the Internal Revenue Service (IRS).
 The IRS is allowed to levy bank accounts and seize property whenever it is owed money, and no exemptions apply to these seizures.
 However, you can respond in a few ways.

 If you’re facing a bank levy, it’s important that you check the laws in your state to see what types of protections you can access.
-To get assistance with your bank levy, get in touch with one of the many tax debt relief companies we have reviewed.
+To get assistance with your bank levy, get in touch with one of the many back tax assistance companies we have reviewed.